I am a mom to two teenagers and a little Chihuahua pup. I like to write about crafts, DIY projects, and recipes.

 Are you looking for a ghoulish appetizer to feed and satisfy a hoard of hungry zombies?
 You have got to try these dreadfully delicious deviled brains.
 They are a fun and creepy Halloween recipe for deviled eggs that will leave your guests, both the living and undead ones, clawing and digging their way back to the table for more!

-To make these zombie snacks, I used a very simple deviled egg recipe that I make all the time and doctored it up with a little food coloring and a twisted imagination.
+To make these zombie snacks, I used a very simple deviled egg recipe I make all the time and doctored it with a little food coloring and a twisted imagination.
 It has just enough zip from the Dijon mustard to please the grown-ups, without overwhelming the kid's taste buds with too much spice.